Alan-Rock-GS/GpuScript/README.md

 ( JavaScript, Python, and C++ programmers can quickly catch on, as these languages are essentially the same as C# when it comes to Object-Oriented Programming. )

-Program the Gpu in Object-Oriented Programming (OOP) and skip learning HLSL, OpenGL, OpenCL, CUDA, and ShaderLab.
-Write an instruction OOP class, and GpuScript generates thousands of lines of boiler-plate OOP, UI, and GPU code.
-Then, fill in the program-critical code, and the project is done.
+Program the Gpu in C#.
+Skip learning HLSL, OpenGL, OpenCL, CUDA, and ShaderLab.
+Write an instruction C# class, and GpuScript generates thousands of lines of boiler-plate OOP, UI, and GPU code (usually generates over 100 lines for each line in the instruction file).
+Fill in program-critical code, debug, modify the instruction file, and iteratively program in C# as usual.

 GpuScript increases programmer productivity significantly.
 ### $${\color{red}Instead\space\space\color{red} of\space\space\color{red} spending \space\space\color{red}a \space\space\color{red}month\space\space\color{red} to\space\space\color{red} write\space\space\color{red} a \space\space\color{red}program,\space\space\color{red} finish\space\space\color{red} it \space\space\color{red}in \space\space\color{red}two\space\space\color{red} hours!}$$

 GpuScript turns a laptop into a supercomputer.
 GpuScript increases program graphics and computation speed by orders of magnitude.

-Imagine running a 4096x4096 matrix multiply in one nano-second.
-Imagine running a 4096 Fourier Transfrom in 3 nano-seconds.
+Imagine running a 2048x2048 matrix multiply in one nano-second.
+Imagine running a 4096 Fourier Transform in 3 nano-seconds.
+Sort a 2000 element array in one nano-second.

 Debug group-shared memory kernels.
-Learn integer computation tricks to break floating point operation barriers by orders of magnitude.
+Learn Intrinsic Function integer computation tricks to break floating point operation barriers by orders of magnitude.

 GpuScript brings Object-Orientated Programming (OOP), limited Functional Programming (FP), and full debugging support to the GPU.